rtgodwin/rtgodwin.github.io/dnd/session5.md

 # Poisoners Kit

 How is Tiddles going to try to find someone to sell him a posioner's kit?
-Each day, can make a DC 12 investigation check to find a poisoner's kit.
-Use the "Sensible Cost".
+Each day, can make a DC 12 investigation check to find a poisoner's kit (50 gp).
+Use the "Sensible Cost" for materials.

 ## Morning: